EdLWEISS186/dac-dual-node-cgnat-setup/README.md

 ## 🖥️ Dashboard App

-Based on this dual-node setup, a companion desktop application was built to run both nodes — Windows and WSL — along with monitoring and logging, all from a single interface.
-No more managing multiple terminal windows separately.
+Based on this dual-node setup, a companion desktop application was developed to consolidate node management into a single interface, enabling both ((Windows and WSL) nodes to be started, monitored, and logged simultaneously without the overhead of managing multiple terminal sessions.

 👉 [DAC Node Dashboard](DAC-Node-Dashboard/)
 ---

 ## Closing Note